Looking back years later, I realize how little I knew about what I was doing and how it was the best decision I’ve ever made.

 I could finally breath, and we were finally married.

 We wound up bolting from the reception pretty early to head to our hotel in downtown Atlanta.
-There was a top floor bar that looked like something out of Mad Men and we went to have a drink in our full on wedding attire (highly recommended, people love it and you get to feel super fancy and get free stuff).
+There was a top floor bar that looked like something out of Mad Men and we went to have a drink in our full on wedding attire (highly recommended.
+People love it, you get to feel super fancy, and you get free stuff like drinks and $20 from old people).
 We sat and drank champagne on a couch in the rotating bar that was at the top floor of one of Atlanta’s tall buildings, looked out at the city, and took in the day.

 I love you, Dorkus, with all of my heart and you’re still the coolest boy in school.